cheetahlb/cheetah-tcp-timestamp-tofino/README.md

 Run again the same command at the client.
 The request will now be served by Server-2.
 Check on `tcpdump`

 This cycle repeats for each request sent by a client.

+## Functionalities not yet implemented
+* check whether the has of the incoming packet correspond to the stored one.
+* handle the FINs from the server.